NMFS-RADFish/boilerplate/README.md

 }));
 ```

 Here, we are importing the actual `"react-router-dom"` dependency, and then overwriting specific methods from that module.
 We then assign the `useNaviate` hook to an anonymous function, which is also a mocked `vi.fn()` that we can hook into at the unit test level to ensure it is being called when our row is clicked.
+Keep in mind that this pattern of mocking can be used in both functional and component unit testing patterns.

 > learn more about mock functions here at the official vitest documentation: https://vitest.dev/api/vi.html#vi-fn

-### Writing Browser Tests
+## Pattern #3 Browser integration testing (In progress)

 Browser testing involves testing the application in a web browser environment.
 Tools like [Puppeteer](https://pptr.dev/) can be used alongside Jest.
 Please note Puppeteer does not come included by default in the RADFish framework.